Hydrospheredata/mist/docs/tutorial.md

 	sudo apt-get install mosquitto mosquitto-clients

-Build Mist as explained above.
+Build Mist as explained here[https://github.com/Hydrospheredata/mist#getting-started-with-mist].

 Create this configuration file mist.conf and save it someplace.
 In this example we use /usr/src/mist/mist/mist.conf.